jan-por/cutpoint/README.md

 ### Help

-To report a bug please open an [issue](https://github.com/jan-por/cutpoint/issues/new/choose)
+To report a bug, please open an [issue](https://github.com/jan-por/cutpoint/issues/new/choose)

 ### Suggested Citations